 The Board of Trustees of Houghton Valley School is responsible for the governance of the school.
-The Board’s role is a strategic one, focussed on the big picture and employing the Principal to manage the school.The BOT is made up of the School Principal, a representative from the school staff, several parent representatives who are elected by the parents and other members who are appointed by the BOT.
+The Board’s role is a strategic one, focussed on the big picture and employing the Principal to manage the school.The BOT is made up of the School Principal, a trustee from the school staff, several parent trustees who are elected by the parents and other members who are appointed by the BOT.

 The board’s role is set by the Education Act and the BOT is required to ensure the school meets the government’s National Education Priorities.
 These are:

 - A safe learning environment

 - Improving Literacy and Numeracy

 - Better use of student achievement information

 The Board (see personal statements below)